MikeTaylor/firefly/doc/deploy-and-enable.md

 When a module is enabled for tenant -- whether it is a backend module that Okapi will proxy to or a UI module which it will not -- any permissions defined in that module's descriptor are made available on the tenant.

 * **XXX** How is this done?
 Are they passed to `mod-permissions`?
 By what mechanism?
 What happens if the permissions are already in existence?
 Are the permissions removed when the module is disabled?
+* @adam: "The guide of okapi and the readme of mod-permissions has more information about the tenantPermissions interface.
+Not just in code, but in actual, you know, documentation."
+* @adam: "One funny detail of passing permissions is the bootstrap process..
+When a tenant is created and modules are enabled, _tenantPermissions interface may not be provided by any module (because mod-permissions is not there, just yet).
+When eventually mod-permissions gets enabled okapi will then pass permissions for modules for all enabled so far.
+After this point (mod-permissions is enabled), it happens one by one."
+* @adam: "The process - pass permissions for modules is idempotent..
+It's ok if it happens twice and result will be the same."

 ### Multiple versions of a module